binyomen/bf-jit/README.md

 This loosely follows the implementation at [Adventures in JIT compilation § simpleasmjit—JIT with sane instruction encoding].
-This is basically an implementation of [simpleinterp], but rather than interpreting bytecode it compiles the [BF] directly to machine code and runs it.
+This is basically an implementation of [opinterp], but rather than interpreting bytecode it compiles the [BF] directly to machine code and runs it.
 It does this by translating each [BF] instruction to an assembly instruction or sequence of instructions, compiling the assembly to machine code with [dynasm-rs], writing the machine code to a writable memory map, marking the memory map executable and read-only, and calling the executable memory as if it were a function.
 The data pointer is stored in a register and the [BF] memory is allocated by Rust.

 This requires some `unsafe` Rust code, since we need to make sure the assembly doesn't do anything unsound.
 For example, it must make sure to follow the